datatrail-jhu/07_dataviz/manuscript/02_plotsinR.md

 ![iPhone Sales over time](images/02_plotsinR/02_dataviz_plotsinR-2.png)

 #### What's your point?
 Whenever you have data you're trying to plot, think about what you're actually trying to show.
 Once you've taken a look at your data, a good title for the plot can be helpful.
-Your title should **tell viwers what they'll see when they look at the plot**.
+Your title should **tell viewers what they'll see when they look at the plot**.

-For the iPhone example, a reasonable headline would be **"iPhone more successful than all other Apple prodcuts."
+For the iPhone example, a reasonable headline would be **"iPhone more successful than all other Apple products."
 This tells us what others would expect to conclude from looking at the data in the figure.

 ![iPhone Sales over time with title](images/02_plotsinR/02_dataviz_plotsinR-3.png)